Tahsin2020/Game-Engine/README.md

 # Game-Engine
 This is a game engine written in C++ compiled  with G++, using libraries like SDL2, MINGW32, and a make file.
+The linker and compiler settings are attached as well.

 ![image](https://github.com/Tahsin2020/Game-Engine/assets/62449141/374678a8-5735-4a6b-b6c4-f163dd624078)